The Staff

 Pete Belkin

-By trade, Pete is a visual artist, digital media engineer, and exhibitions producer.
-Born in Moscow, Russia, Pete has worked with numerous museums and nonprofit arts institutions in the San Francisco Bay Area and internationally and can often be found interviewing artists, producing public programs, or curating exhibitions.
-Previously, Pete worked with KADIST Art Foundation, Oakland Museum of California, and Berkeley Art Museum & Pacific Film.
+Pete Belkin is a visual artist, digital media engineer and exhibitions producer.
+Pete has worked with numerous museums and nonprofit arts institutions in the San Francisco Bay Area and internationally and can often be found interviewing artists, producing public programs, or curating exhibitions.
+Previously, Pete worked with KADIST Art Foundation, Oakland Museum of California, and Berkeley Art Museum & Pacific Film Archive.
 He holds an MFA from San Francisco Art Institute and a BFA from California College of the Arts.
-When not in the studio or editing video in front of the computer, he can be spotted going on hikes with his daughter or creating sculptural installations in the surrounding landscape.
-Pete’s joined the SFArtsEDstaff in 2020 as Growth Marketing Associate.
+His studio practice is rooted in investigations of natural phenomena, typically taking form in painting, sculpture and video installation.
+Pete joined the SFArtsED staff in 2020 and serves as Curatorial Associate and Digital Media Producer.

 Laura Bloch